pharmpy/pharmpy/docs/contribute.rst

 Releasing Pharmpy and documentation
 ###################################

 A deployment workflow is setup on github actions to automatically release Pharmpy to PyPI and the documentation to pharmpy.github.io.
+The workflow also triggers an automatic update of pharmr.
 This workflow will be triggered when pushing a version tag, i.e. a tag starting with 'v'.

-1. Check that the CHANGELOG has been updated
+1. Update the CHANGELOG
-2. Bump the version (see Version below)
+2. Bump the version (see below)
 3. `git push`
 4. `git push --tags`

 Version
-#######
+*******

 Pharmpy uses `Semantic Versioning 2.0.0 <https://semver.org/>`_, and has a bumpversion_ config in ``.bumpversion.cfg``.
 Thus, remember to run: